ESGF/esgf-prepare/docs/installation.rst

 4. The ``esgprep`` command-line is ready.

-.. warning:: To run ``esgprep`` you have to be logged into a machine which
-             mounts the filesystem hosting the data to publish.
+.. warning:: To run ``esgprep`` you have to be logged into a machine which mounts the filesystem hosting the data to publish.

 Dependencies and requirements
 *****************************

-``esgprep`` uses the following basic Python libraries included in Python 2.5+.
-Ensure that your Python environment
+Linux distribution with Python 2.6+ is required. ``esgprep`` uses the following basic Python libraries.
+Ensure that your Python environment includes:
-includes:

  * `os <https://docs.python.org/2/library/os.html>`_
  * `re <https://docs.python.org/2/library/re.html>`_